martinhelmutda/team-management/README.md

 The goal is to build a simple, maintainable Django app using solid coding practices.
 The tech stack is intentionally lightweight, but the project is structured to support multiple environments (e.g., development, production) if needed.

 ### Frontend
 The frontend must provide a fast and modern development experience.
-The structure of te codebase should promote component reusability, type safety and clear separation of concerns.
+The structure of the codebase should promote component reusability, type safety and clear separation of concerns.

 ## Implementation Details
 ### Backend